finocchiaro-classes/csci-1090-f25-ps2/README.md

 * The date.
 * "This code is my own work.
 I did not share my code or look at the code of another student.
 I did not consult ChatGPT, CoPilot, or another large language model."

-### This problem set is due Monday, September 16, at 11:59pm EDT.
+### This problem set is due Wednesday, September 17, at 11:59pm EDT.

 ## Part 1: Shopping list app

-Using IDLE, open a new file and save it into your `ps3-yourusername` repo as `ps3-part1.py`.
+Using IDLE, open a new file and save it into your `ps2-yourusername` repo as `ps2-part1.py`.
 This program will contain the following:

 1. A `main()` function that does the following: